 - 1 in 3 adolescents in the US is a victim of physical, sexual, emotional or verbal abuse from a dating partner in the past year.

 - 1 in 10 high school students has experienced physical violence from a dating partner in the past year.

 - $5.8 billion each year is the cost of intimate partner rape, sexual assault and stalking — $4.1 billion of that is for direct medical and mental healthcare.

 - 8 million days of unpaid work are lost each year due to domestic violence issues — the equivalent of 32,000 full time jobs.

-We offer help through phone services, online chat and text messaging. loveisrespect, a project of the hotline, hosted our first trial of text and chat and then in 2011, Vice President Joe Biden premiered the service by sending the first text.
-In October 2013 we launched live chat services for the hotline.
+We offer help through phone services, online chat and text messaging.
+Loveisrespect, a project of The Hotline and Break the Cycle, hosted our first trial of text and chat and in 2011, Vice President Joe Biden premiered loveisrespect’s text-for-help service by sending the first text.
+In October 2013 we launched live chat services for The Hotline.
 Chat and text services allow people to interact with an advocate in different ways.
-It offers privacy for those more comfortable talking in a digital setting.
+They offer privacy for those more comfortable talking in a digital setting.
 These new entry points proved incredibly successful, greatly increasing our reach.
 They continue to be used today.

 Total contacts unanswered due to a lack of resources:

 The National Domestic Violence Hotline is far more than just a call center.
 It is a hub of data collection and complex resource referral for each interaction an advocate has with a caller, chatter or texter.
 Based on the type of contact we have (e.g., victim/survivor, concerned family member or friend, abusive partner, etc.) additional information about the person’s situation is gathered for later analysis.
 This information includes the types of abuse a victim/survivor is experiencing, as well as factors that increase the complexity of their situation.